armanfm/ExplorerChem/README.md

 - calculate a mass balance for a specific lot;
 - append new result versions without deleting previous ones;
 - restrict each participant to an authorized view of the chain;
-- provide invited clients with read-only dashboards and downloads.
+- provide clients with an open read-only mass-balance dashboard for the MVP demonstration, while keeping production access authorization as a separate requirement.

 The MVP does not claim that cryptography alone proves that a physical event happened.
 It proves document integrity and rule-based consistency.
 Material truth still depends on authorized issuers, audits, sensors, official sources, and external enforcement.